10 Things to Know Before Moving to France

 A former colonial power, France maintains a certain matriarchal position amongst its former colonies.
 The Organisation Internationale de la Francophonie is roughly the French equivalent of the British Commonwealth, promoting friendship and cultural ties amongst the nations of the world’s French speakers.
 Many more French speakers live in Africa than in Europe.

 French wine is legendary.
 France has many different regions, each with its distinct wines.
-The most famous are of course Bordeaux, Burgundy and the legendary Champagne.
+The most famous are, of course, Bordeaux, Burgundy, and the legendary Champagne.
 But France has many more distinct wine regions from the Mediterranean to the Atlantic to the Alsatian varieties coming from the Vosges, France has a great variety of wine for you to enjoy.
 If you love wine, Italy is close and an easy drive.

-There is no one “French”.
+There is no one “French.”
 It seems like in the United States, regional English is going away, and accents and terminology are becoming pretty much standard across the country.
-However, in France dialects and accents are going as strong as ever.
-While someone from Alsace will probably be able to understand someone from Languedoc, their languages are far more divergent than the English of Americans.
+However, in France, dialects, and accents are going as strong as ever.
+While someone from Alsace will probably understand someone from Languedoc, their languages are far more divergent than the English of Americans.

 If you are considering moving to France, you have to learn French.
 You do not want to get along in English in the country.
 French culture is very different than American culture.
 Their humor is different, their drama is different.
 Don’t expect to understand French books translated into English.
-Learn the French.
+Learn French.

 If you are moving to France, enjoy driving around the country and seeing the many small cities that make the country so interesting.

-In America there used to be a tradition of markets in the town square.
-Though shopping malls long ago took their place, farmers markets are trying to revive this custom.
+In America, there used to be a tradition of markets in the town square.
+Though shopping malls long ago took their place, farmers’ markets are trying to revive this custom.
 In France, traditional markets need no revival, as they never went away.
 Even though you can find markets in major cities, you should visit markets in small towns.
-In Paris you will find many things intended for tourists, in rural France you will find all sorts of goods.
+In Paris you will find many things intended for tourists, in rural France, you will find all sorts of goods.
 When there is no mall in town, everything is bought at the market.

 Expect to see the locals playing a round of petanque or a boules competition across the street from the market.

-Religion in France
+7. Religion in France

-Of course the French love tennis, and the Rolland Garros, or French Open, is one of the world’s four grand slam tournaments.
+Of course, the French love tennis, and the Rolland Garros, or French Open, is one of the world’s four grand slam tournaments.

-If you enjoy motor racing, you will find that French motor racing is different, but just as fun as the American versions.
+If you enjoy motor racing, you will find that French motor racing is different but just as fun as the American versions.
 The name Le Mans is synonymous with endurance motor racing.
-Grand prix, is, of course, a French phrase.
+Grand Prix, is, of course, a French phrase.

 Winter sports are big in France.
-Either as a spectator or a participant, winter sports abounds in France.
-With superior skiing available in both the Alps and the Pyrenees, you can enjoy long and exciting winter sport seasons.
+Either as a spectator or a participant, winter sports abound in France.
+With superior skiing available in both the Alps and the Pyrenees, you can enjoy long and exciting winter sports seasons.
 With many more results available in Switzerland, Italy and Spain very close by, you can visit a different result each time.
 If you are moving to France, don’t forget to bring your ski gear with you.

-Flying around the continent
+10. Flying around the continent